jrossi227/ApacheGUI/README.md

 - *ant war.dev* copies required javascript without minification and builds a new war under *build/dist*
 - *ant deploy* moves the war from *build/dist* to *apachegui.home/tomcat/webapps*.
 This will re-depoly the application.
 - *ant package* stops ApacheGUI and builds a new .tar.gz package.
 The file is put into the *package.dir* directory that is specified in *build/build.properties*.

+####Windows

+1. Download the latest package from the package site (https://sourceforge.net/projects/apachegui/files/).
+A Package will follow the naming convention *ApacheGUI-Windows{architecture}-{version}.msi*.
+2. Install the ApacheGUI msi.
+3. Edit *build/build.properties* and set *apachegui.home* to the install location in step 2.
+This is usually located under *C:\Program Files\ApacheGUI*
+4. Navigate to the *build* directory.
+5. Run the Ant options below.

+######Ant options
+- *ant war.all* minifies required javascript and builds a new war under *build/dist*
+- *ant war.dev* copies required javascript without minification and builds a new war under *build/dist*
+- *ant deploy* stops ApacheGUI moves the war from *build/dist* to *apachegui.home/tomcat/webapps* and starts ApacheGUI.
+This will re-depoly the application.